 This tax includes sweetened juice drinks, tea, flavored water, energy and sports drinks, cereal and grain, all carbonated beverages, other powdered drinks not classified as milk, juice, tea, and coffee.
-Lastly, those other non-alcoholic beverages that contain added sugar.
+Last, those other non-alcoholic beverages that contain added sugar.

 All of those products that train law had a high impact is on cigarette users.
-It does not increase the tax rates on cigarettes packed by hand but also those packed by machines.
-The old tax rates on tobacco were 30 pesos per pack those packed by hand and machine.
+It does not increase the tax rates on cigarettes packed by hand, but also those packed by machines.
+The old tax rates on tobacco were 30 pesos per pack, those packed by hand and machine.

 The train tax law reform increases the excise tax rate on domestic or imported coal and coke from ten (10) pesos per metric ton to fifty (50) pesos for 2018.
 This year 2019, the tax on mineral products increased to one hundred (100) pesos per metric ton, and in 2020 it will rise again to 150.00 per metric ton.
 In other cases, locally extracted natural gas, as well as LPG, will not be subject to an excise tax.

 Implementation of train law increases the excise tax rates on other mineral products.
 Previously, the old tax rates on mineral products started from 2% up to 3%.
-However, this train law imposes a minimum tax rate of 4% and 6% tax rate as maximum.
+However, this train law imposes a minimum tax rate of 4% and a 6% tax rate as maximum.

 All metallic mineral and quarry resources were previously taxed at 2%.
 Beginning in 2019, the excise tax will be subject to a four percent tax rate (4%) based on the actual market value of the gross output at the time of removal.
-In the case of those locally extracted or produced, it should be net of excise tax and VAT if imported in determining the value to be used by the Bureau of Customs for tariff and customs duties.
+With those locally extracted or produced, it should be net of excise tax and VAT if imported in determining the value to be used by the Bureau of Customs for tariff and customs duties.
 Copper and other metallic minerals, gold, and chromite, will be subject at four percent (4%) at the same tax base.

 On the other side, indigenous petroleum will be subject to six percent (6%) based on the fair international market price.

-In section 51, it gives us the list of those transactions with local banks incorporated or registered in the Philippines as FCDU in any currency other than Philippine peso:
+In section 51, it gives us the list of those transactions with local banks incorporated or registered in the Philippines as FCDU in any currency other than the Philippine peso:

 Any individual who derives interest income from the above transactions will be subject to the final tax.
 Also, any domestic corporations from a deposit bank under the foreign currency deposits system is subject to a final tax of 15%.
 However, a non-resident individual is not subject to this final tax.